jnuho/mkdocs/docs/kubernetes/Raspberry-pi-cluster-from-scratch.md

 <img src="https://imgur.com/HEPBDpT.jpg" alt="pi-cluster-1" width="600">

-<sub><i>Kubernetes Cluster using Raspberry PIs</i></sub>
+<sub><i>Raspberry PI - Kuberentes home cluster</i></sub>

 <!-- more -->

-Kubernetes is a complex distributed system.
-I decided to explore the inner workings of Kubernetes by setting up the Raspberry Pi cluster in home network.
+Kubernetes is a complex distributed system, comprising numerous components that work together to manage containerized applications at scale.
+I decided to explore the inner workings of Kubernetes and various components by setting up the Raspberry Pi cluster in home network.

 <br>